dlavrentev/learnjavascript/README.md

 Convert from a number to string: value.toString()
 NaN stands for Not a Number
 NaN is often a sign of a bug.

+//////////////////    Convert string to number
+Last updated March 2022
+In some scenarios (explained below), you'd like to convert from a string to a number.
+For that, you'd have to use the Number.parseInt() method.

+Here's an example:

+let str = "42";
+Number.parseInt(str, 10); //42
+There's a lot going on here, so let's break it down step by step.

+The function name is called Number.parseInt().
+Yes, including the Number. bit.
+This is because there's a global object called Number which contains a method called parseInt().

+This Number.parseInt() method expects 2 parameters:

+Number.parseInt(string, radix);
+The first parameter is the string that you'd like to convert into a number.
+The second argument is the radix that will be used in the conversion.

+The radix is the base of the numerical system that you'd like to use.
+For most use cases the radix you'd like to use is 10 which represents the way we count numbers in our everyday lives.
+This system is called the decimal system (because we have 10 fingers, so we use the digits from 0 to 9).

+Another example of radix is 2 which represents binary (a numerical system used by computers).
+If you'd like to dig deeper into this concept, check out this simplified Wikipedia page about Mathematical bases.

+As a quick summary, the radix will most often be 10.
+If you're not sure what radix to choose, then it's most likely 10.

+Can I skip the radix?
+Even though the radix is an optional parameter, you should not skip it.
+That's because it does not always default to 10.
+So make sure to always pass the radix as the 2nd parameter.

+Number.parseInt(string, radix) does not always default to a radix of 10.

+If you do try Number.parseInt() without a radix of 10, it will work.
+However, there are some edge cases (numbers starting with 0x) that would break.
+Thus, to be safe, it's always recommended to pass the radix.

+Make sure to always specify the radix to avoid unpleasant surprises.

+MDN logoNumber.parseInt() on MDN

+Legacy notes
+JavaScript is an evolving language that is over 25 years old.
+It keeps changing and evolving.
+Legacy notes will explain some confusing behavior or old functions that you may have encountered a while ago.

+If you are learning JavaScript for the first time, then you don't need to spend a lot of time in those legacy notes.

+Number.parseInt() and parseInt() are exactly the same thing.
+Prefer Number.parseInt() over parseInt().

+A while ago, parseInt(string, radix) was the only way to convert numbers, however, a while later, this function has been cloned under the Number object and became Number.parseInt(string, radix) in an effort to group similar functions together under their relevant object.

+They both work exactly the same.
+We do recommend that you stick with the modern approach which is Number.parseInt().

+Use cases for converting to a number
+There are several reasons why you'd like to convert a string to a number, but the most common one is when the number is entered by the user in a text box or the number is being read from the DOM (which is explained later on).

+As you will see in the next challenge, these values will always be a string (even if the user writes a number).
+Thus, it is your job to convert it to a number.

+If you forget to convert a string to a number, you will see that the intended addition is behaving like concatenation:

+let a = 10;
+let b = "20"; // we forgot to convert it to a number a + b; // "1020" (concatenation instead of sum)
+The Number.parseInt() method will try to convert the string it receives into a number.
+As you can see below, it most often works when the string starts with a number and ends with non-numeric values:

+Number.parseInt("123abc", 10); // 123
+Number.parseInt("5 meters", 10); // 5
+Recap
+Convert from string to number Number.parseInt(value, 10).
+Number.parseInt() is the name of the function you're calling.
+10 is the radix which you should specify.
+Make sure to always specify the radix to avoid unpleasant surprises.